-As of June 2014, the number of jobs in the City of Williamsburg was 13,879, with accommodation and foods services being the largest industry.
-The City continues to be a regional employment center, with over 12,000 in-commuters.
+As of January 2018, the number of jobs in the City of Williamsburg was 13,988 with accommodation and foods services being the largest industry.
+The City continues to be a regional employment center, with nearly 11,000 in-commuters.

 Tourism and Education

 The City of Williamsburg’s economy is largely supported by tourism and education, with two world class institutions, the College of William and Mary and the Colonial Williamsburg Foundation, at the core.
 The majority of the 800 business establishments within the City either fall into the retail trade or accommodation / food services category, which cater to the 6-8 million annual area visitors.
-The Virginia Tourism Corporation reports 1.15 billion dollars in visitor spending in Greater Williamsburg for 2014, 542 million of which was spent in Williamsburg.
+The Virginia Tourism Corporation reports $1.21 billion in visitor spending in Greater Williamsburg for 2016, 572 million of which was spent in Williamsburg.
 1.15 million visitors to the nearby I-64 East Coast Gateway Welcome Center.

-Tourism Economic Expenditures Report for Williamsburg (source: Virginia Tourism Corporation and Travel Industry Association 2014 Travel Economic Impact Model).
+Tourism Economic Expenditures Report for Williamsburg (source: Virginia Tourism Corporation)

 *Figures above represent the City of Williamsburg in addition to York and James City Counties.